Technion-WeBWorK/xblock-webwork/doc/Design.md

 The WeBWorK XBlock is designed to function as a Man in the Middle (MiTM) system, where all end-user (student) interactions is carried out in direct communications with the Open edX server, including the loading of the main problem content, and the submission of answers to be graded.
 The XBlock running inside the Open edX server will manage all user state information (student identity, scores, parameters related to the problem assigned, answers submitted) and will communicate with a back-end WeBWorK problem renderer to retrieve the problem text and data, to submit answers received from a student, and to retrieve the feedback and score for such submissions.
 The relevant data will be sent back to the end user's browser.

 The WeBWorK problems will be enclosed in an iFrame, where the main problem text will be pushed into the iFrame via the `srcdoc` attribute using a JavaScript handler.
 The JavaScript code outside the XBlock will inform the `submit` buttons inside the iFrame to pass submissions to a JavaScript function running in the encapsulating web page, and that JavaScript handler will initiate an AJAX call to the relevant handler routine on the Open edX server.
-The internal iFrame will be retreive all additional resources required (JavaScript code, CSS styling, images, etc.) from the relevant web locations as instructed to by the HTML code of a problem.
+The internal iFrame will be retrieve all additional resources required (JavaScript code, CSS styling, images, etc.) from the relevant web locations as instructed to by the HTML code of a problem.
 The initial problem loading will also be done via the same type of AJAX call, whereby enabling the main page structure to load quickly, and deferring the calls to the WeBWorK back-end to be handled later on during the page load process.

 The XBlock users the XBlock Fields API, and in particular fields with Scope.user_state to manage and persist data related to an individual students use of a problem, including the (best) score earned, the number of graded submissions processed, etc.